 7. The People Pleaser Problem

 Saying “no” is excruciating, even when you’re overloaded.
 You end up overcommitted, resentful, and still terrified someone will be mad.
 That desperate need for approval often overrides your own well-being.
-It’s a vicious cycle, and one that’s hard to break without the right tools.
+According to Psychology Today, it’s a vicious cycle and one that’s hard to break without the right tools.

 8. Inner Critic Overdrive